dhiway/cord/origin/orbis/pallets/README.md

 - Do not introduce staking or governance origins.
 Required administration must be explicitly mapped to Sudo/root and covered by origin tests.

-`transaction-storage/` is the first moved Orbis-owned upstream pallet.
-Its Cargo package names are unchanged so the relocation does not alter runtime metadata or downstream APIs.
+`people/`, `hop-promotion/`, and `transaction-storage/` are Orbis-owned compatibility forks.
+Their runtime pallet names and indices remain stable so physical ownership changes do not alter state.